CodeURJC-DAW-2019-20/webapp14/README.md

 ### Graphics

-The website will have two bar graphs, which will be responsible of showing the best rated products and the most sold / most popular products.
+The website will have two graphs, a cheese chart which will be responsible of showing the best rated products and a bar chart which will show the most sold / most popular products.
 They can be found in the graphics view of the application, only accesible for the admin (salesman).

 ### Complementary Technology